isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-Interactive.rst

    :align: center

-In the unusual instance that your NIH identity has been registered with another Google identity (*eg* with another Google identity you own), you will see the screen below:
+In the unusual instance that your NIH identity has been registered with another Google identity (*eg* with another Google identity that you have), you will see the screen below:

 .. image:: ../webapp/eRAlinkedtoAnotherGoogle.png
    :scale: 30
    :align: center

-If this happens, please sign in with that other account and "unlink" your eRA from that account (see description above).
-You will then be able to register your eRA account with the desired Google identity.
+If this happens, please sign in with that other account and "unlink" your NIH/eRA from that account (see description above).
+You will then be able to register your NIH/eRA account with the desired Google identity.
 If you are not able to resolve the issue, contact us at feedback@isb-cgc.org and we will help you resolve it.

 Extending Your Access by 24 hours